cNorspang/ASTEPWikiBak/services/CrudeOilPrediction.md

 The microservice takes as input a list that needs to have a certain data structure.
 There is a list that contains the oil prices in U.S. Dollar and a list which contains the dollar indexes.
 These lists are combined so that: data = [oilPricesList, dollarIndexesList].
 The list is then made into a tensor and used on the model to predict.

 ### Data service route
-The Data service route allows calls for the data that the models are trained on.
+The data service route allows calls for the data that the models are trained on.
 Below is the different ways to call for data service route.
 * /data?src/filename.csv?Sstartdate?Eenddate
 * /data?src/filename.csv?Sstartdate